Psyncopate-Technologies/FlinkRetailUseCase/README.md

 Order Analysis
 ---
 UC1: From a particulat state, how many orders have been placed by distinct customers
-UC2: How many orders of each product has been placed every day - Pending
+UC2: How many orders of each product has been placed every day
 UC3: Sale Values of products sold every past hour in an interval of 15 mins

 docker exec flink-jobmanager flink run -Dtaskmanager.heap.size=2048m -c org.psyncopate.flink.CustomerOrderDemographics /opt/flink/jobs/order-analysis-1.0-SNAPSHOT.jar